 Kadir has received numerous prizes and awards in photojournalism.
 In 2000 and 2002 Kadir was a jury member of the World Press Photo contest and is currently on the supervisory board of the World Press Photo foundation.

 In 2004 he went back to Angola, Sierra Leone and the DR of Congo to portray the diamond industry, following the diamonds from the mines to the consumer markets in the western world.
 The exhibitions that resulted from this project were not only shown in Europe and the USA, but also in the mining areas of Congo, Angola and Sierra Leone.
 The photo book “Diamond Matters, the diamond industry” was published by Mets & Schilt (Holland), Dewi Lewis (UK) and Umbrage editions (USA) and awarded the prestigious Dutch Dick Scherpenzeel Prize for best reporting on the developing world.
 The project was also recognized with a World Press Photo Award.

-In that same year, Kadir initiated a photo project together with Stanley Greene and six other photographers on the issue of violence against women in the world.
+In that same year, Kadir initiated a photo project together with Stanley Greene and six other photographers on the issue of violence against women around the world.

-Kadir is a frequent lecturer and photography teacher; he’s a member and co-founder of NOOR picture agency and foundation and is based in Amsterdam.
+Kadir is a frequent lecturer and photography teacher and is based in Amsterdam.